 |Instance identifier (ID)||An instance corresponds to a user space, and serves as the basic unit of the ApsaraDB for Redis service.
 ApsaraDB for Redis has restrictions on instance configurations, such as connections, bandwidth, and CPU processing capacity.
 These restrictions vary according to different instance types.
 You can view the list of instance identifiers that you have purchased in the console.|

-|Master-Slave dual-node instance||This is an ApsaraDB for Redis instance that adopts a master-slave architecture.
-Master-slave dual-node instances provide limited capacity and performance.|
+|Master-replica instance||This is an ApsaraDB for Redis instance that contains a master-replica structure.
+The master-replica instance provides limited capacity and performance.|

-|High-performance cluster instance||This is an ApsaraDB for Redis instance that adopts a scalable cluster architecture.
-Cluster instances have better scalability and performance, but they are also limited in functionality.|
+|High-performance cluster instance||This is an ApsaraDB for Redis instance that runs in a scalable cluster architecture.
+Cluster instances provide better scalability and performance, but they still have limited features.|

-|Connection address||This is the host address used to connect to ApsaraDB for Redis.
-It is displayed as a domain name, and can be found atThe query was found in.|
+|Connection address||This is the host address for connecting to ApsaraDB for Redis.
+The connection address is displayed as a domain name.
+To obtain the connection address, choose.|

-|Connect Password||Password used to connect to ApsaraDB for Redis.
-The password format is Instance ID:custom password.
-For example, if you set the password as 1234 when you make the purchase and the allocated instance ID For Newfoundland, then the password is :1234.|
+|Connection password||This is the password used to connect to ApsaraDB for Redis.
+The password is in the format of Instance ID:custom password.
+For example, if you set the password as 1234 when you purchase an instance and the allocated instance ID is xxxx, the connection password is xxxx:1234.|

-|Expelling Policy||This is consistent with the Redis eviction policy.
-For more information, see http://redis.io/topics/lru-cache|
+|Eviction policy||This is consistent with the Redis eviction policy.
+For more information, see http://redis.io/topics/lru-cache.|

-|DB||This is the abbreviation of database in Redis.
-The ApsaraDB for Redis supports 256 databases numbered DB 0 to DB 255.
-By default, data is written to DB 0. .|
+|DB||This is the abbreviation of the word database to indicate a database in ApsaraDB for Redis.
+Each ApsaraDB for Redis instance supports 256 databases numbered DB 0 to DB 255.
+By default, ApsaraDB for Redis writes data to DB 0.|

 What might be the problems?